Last updated: January 18, 2019 at 10:31 am

-The most important thing to remember on any camping trip whether it’s their first or 100th is to stay safe.
+The most important thing to remember on any camping trip whether it’s your first or 100th is to stay safe.
 The outdoors can be a dangerous place if you aren’t familiar with it so taking a few safety precautions will help to ensure that everyone has a good trip.

 Make sure your campsite is well lit so it’s easy for people to see where they are going and what they are doing.
 You can also give each person a whistle so you’ll be able to signal one another should you get separated.
-Even having a buddy system will help to ensure someone always has someone there with them and means you don’t have to worry about the little ones wondering off on their own.
+Also having a buddy system will help to ensure someone always has someone there with them and means you don’t have to worry about the little ones wandering off on their own.